-THE CRET TECHNOLOGY CENTER
+THE CRET INNOVATION CENTER

-The Technology Center: Design and Equipment
+The Innovation Center: Design and Equipment

 Students Learn the Business of Dentistry

-When compared to the private practice offices of other health care providers, for example physicans, the private dental office is unique.
+When compared to the private practice offices of other health care providers, for example, physicians, the private dental office is unique.
 A dental office is part hospital (it provides its own x-rays), part learning center (it provides patient education), part fabrication area (the dental laboratory), part assembly area (the operatory/treatment rooms), part informatics area (appointments and record keeping), and part finance area (billing and inventory control).
 For a dental office to function successfully and profitably, the dentist must have the skills to: oversee the integration of all these areas; perform the necessary dental procedures; remain informed of advances in the dental field; continue to improve the office function in order to provide the best in patient care and ensure the personnel that staff each of these areas interact in a seamless fashion.

 Equipment and Product Evaluation